Tutorialsteacher

-Static vs Singleton in C#
+Static Class vs Singleton Class in C#

 You learned what is singleton design pattern and how to create a singleton class.
 Here, you will learn what is the difference between a static class and a singleton class.